CETA HOMESTAY SERVICES

 - Working With Children Check (WWCC) for all Homestay family members 18 years old and over

-- collection of Homestay fees in advance — fees may be paid per term (with a discount of 0.5%); per semester (with a discount of 1%); annually in full (with a discount of 1.5%).
-Note that there is a 50% holding room charge for absence due to holidays but a credit is applied at the end of the year (Hosts must receive two weeks’ notice of holidays)
+- collection of Homestay fees in advance — fees may be paid per term, per semester, annually in full.
+Note that there is a 50% holding room charge for absence due to holidays and a credit is applied at the end of the year (Hosts must receive two weeks’ notice of holidays)

 - payments to Host families via bank account on a monthly basis